GLOBAL MARKETS-Shares, dollar rebound after strong U.S. data

 The dollar extended gains against the yen and euro on Tuesday after data showed sales of new U.S. single-family homes rose to their highest in nearly five years in May, confirming the housing market’s strengthening tone.

-“The dollar has been trading on Fed speculation for the last two weeks,” currency strategist John Doyle at Tempus Inc in Washington said.
-“Yesterday, comments from two Fed officials were more dovish than Bernanke but attention has now shifted to durable goods, which were good for the ‘tapering sooner’ argument.”

-Prices of U.S. Treasuries edged down slightly in choppy trade, while German Bund futures pared early gains on the U.S. manufacturing data.
+Prices of U.S. Treasuries edged down slightly in choppy trade, while German Bund futures pared their early gains on news of the manufacturing data.

 Oil was above $101 a barrel, rebounding from a three-week low, as investor concern eased about a liquidity crunch in China and as Canadian pipeline closures threatened exports to the United States.

-“Stock markets are up and commodity prices are up across the board,” said Carsten Fritsch, analyst at Commerzbank in Frankfurt, citing the Chinese officials’ comments as prompting a change in market sentiment.
+“Stock markets are up and commodity prices are up across the board,” said Carsten Fritsch, analyst at Commerzbank in Frankfurt, adding that the Chinese officials’ comments had prompted a change in market sentiment.